MileHacker Logo

 • Passport: Your passport must remain valid for at least 6 months beyond your intended date of departure from Indonesia.
 It further requires at least two blank pages for stamps.

-• Return or Onward Ticket: You are required to show proof of a confirmed return ticket or an onward ticket out of Indonesia.
+• Return or Onward Ticket: You are required to show proof of a confirmed return admission ticket or an onward ticket out of Indonesia.
 This demonstrates your intent to leave the country.

 • Digital Customs Declaration: This declaration is obligatory for all arrivals.
 Complete it online via the official website or a dedicated app before you land within Indonesia.
 This speeds up the customs process.